-Another electrostatic generation problem arises when wet steam is passed through, or when the cleaning fluids or WFI are purged out of the line using nitrogen, compressed air or another gas, because droplets of liquid or water in the gas then generate a multi-phase condition until they are cleared out, which will generate a static charge, and so will require AS grade hose.
+Another electrostatic generation problem arises when wet steam is used, or when the cleaning fluids or WFI are purged out of the line using nitrogen, compressed air or another gas, because droplets of liquid or water in the gas then generate a multi-phase condition until they are cleared out, which will generate a static charge, and so will require AS grade hose.

-In static generating applications where AS grade hose is not acceptable due to the black PTFE liner, alternative solutions may be available - please consult Aflex Hose for advice.
+In static generating applications where AS grade hose is not acceptable due to the black PTFE liner, alternative solutions are available - please consult Aflex Hose for advice.

-Autoclave

-Autoclave sterilisation does not normally involve any high flow rates through the hose bore, so static generation is not a problem.
-Aflex hose grades GP and AS, with SS braids are fully resistant to all autoclave conditions throughout the service life of the hose.
+Autoclave - Autoclave sterilisation does not normally involve any high flow rates through the hose bore, so static generation is not a problem.
+Aflex hose grades GP and AS, with SS or HB braids are fully resistant to all autoclave conditions throughout the service life of the hose.

-The rubber covered grades EPDM, (RC and BK) and Silicone Rubber (RC, SI) are able to withstand at least 300 x 30 minute autoclave cycles at relatively high autoclave temperatures (up to 135°C, 275°F).
-Please note that in robust applications covers may become more susceptible to tearing after extended autoclave cycles.
+The rubber covered grades EPDM, (RC) and Silicone Rubber (RC, SI) are able to withstand at least 100 x 30 minute autoclave cycles at relatively high autoclave temperatures (121°C, 250°F or 135°C, 275°F).
 Consult Aflex Hose for more specific information.

-PTFE Hose-Use with Alkali Metals, Halogens and certain Halogens containing Chemicals PTFE hose liners react chemically with Fluorine, Chlorine Trifluoride and molten Alkali Metals and so no hose grades are suitable for use with these chemicals.
+PTFE Hose-Use with Alkali Metals, Halogens and Halogen containing Chemicals

+PTFE hose liners react chemically with Fluorine, Chlorine Trifluoride and molten Alkali Metals.

-When PTFE lined hose is used to carry Chlorine or Bromine, either as gasses or fluids, trace quantities can diffuse into and through the PTFE liner wall thickness.
-These will then combine with atmospheric moisture to corrode any SS, PB or RC outside the liner tube.
-It has been found that Corroflon SP, HB or KYB hose is best suited for these applications - Please consult the Corroflon brochure.
+When PTFE lined hose is used to carry Chlorine or Bromine, either as gasses or fluids, they will diffuse into and through the PTFE liner wall thickness.
+Trace quantities will then combine with atmospheric moisture to corrode any braid/rubber outer coverings.